nautobot/nautobot/nautobot/docs/development/core/best-practices.md

     slug = AutoSlugField(populate_from='name')
 ```

+### CharField and SlugField

+When constructing a CharField or SlugField, always utilise the 'CHARFIELD_MAX_LENGTH' constant unless it is greater than the 'CHARFIELD_MAX_LENGTH' value, which is '255'.

 ## Getting URL Routes

 When developing new models a need often arises to retrieve a reversible route for a model to access it in either the web UI or the REST API.
 When this time comes, you **must** use `nautobot.core.utils.lookup.get_route_for_model`.
 You **must not** write your own logic to construct route names.